Awesome View by Guano Point at Grand Canyon West

 Las Vegas offers a great variety of fun that’s not just on the Strip.
 We explored the Grand Canyon West and had a great overall experience with the trip.
 We have not been to the Grand Canyon National Park so have no comparison between those two attractions.
 Nevertheless, although somewhat pricey, we greatly enjoyed the Hualapai Tribe’s Grand Canyon West experience with the minor exception of Hualapai Point which was not the Grand Canyon.

-The Red Rock National Conservation Area and the Valley of the Fire State Park are two examples of attractions that offer tons of fun and adventure just right outside of Las Vegas.
+The Red Rock National Conservation Area, such as the Calico Tanks Trail, and Valley of Fire State Park are two attractions that offer tons of fun and adventure just right outside Las Vegas.
 And look, if you like this content, you’ll want to check out all our other posts and videos covering attractions near Las Vegas off the Strip such as the Ferguson Motel downtown.

 Do us a favor and subscribe, that way you know when we put a new post out.Share it with your family and friends.
 Remember to put a comment below if you’ve visited the Grand Canyon West Rim.